ivanachillee/starbucks-marketing/README.md

-# Starbucks Marketing: Producing an intelligent ML-powered marketing campaign.
+# Starbucks Marketing: The statistics of coffee transactions.
 We all love coffee, right?
 That's why a lot of people use Starbucks Rewards, the Starbucks program that earns you benefits with your purchases, but it goes beyond that: customer spending descriptive statistics, offer analysis & optimisation, demographical clustering, and purchase prediction.
 The data science behind customer spending and loyalty programs.
 All of those things are included in this project.

 ## Overview